Tonsil cancer is a type of oropharyngeal cancer. These cancers affect the mouth and throat.

 The tonsils are part of the immune system.
 They

 - a white or red patch on the tonsil

-- a lump in the neck
+- a lump in the neck or throat

 - unexplained weight loss

 See a doctor if any of these symptoms last for more than 2 weeks.

 A number of factors appear to increase the risk of tonsil cancer.

 According to the American Head and Neck Society, risk factors include: